try0/mkdocs-toc-md/README.md

 # mkdocs-toc-md

 mkdocs-toc-md generates a table of contents page.
-You need to generate the toc md file before `mkdocs build`.
+To render as html, the toc md file must be generated before the `mkdocs build`.